Best Things to Do in Bordeaux for a Great Time in Southwest France!

 A visit to Sauternes cannot be considered complete if you don’t also spend some time exploring Loupiac, another Bordeaux appellation for sweet wines.

-Loupiac, about 30 kilometers from Bordeaux, is on the opposite side of Sauternes and it is home to Bordeaux’s most distinguished sweets.
+Loupiac, about 30 kilometers from Bordeaux, is on the opposite side of Sauternes, home to Bordeaux’s most distinguished sweets.

 Visit Saint Emilion